Skip to content

 Frequently asked questions

-Will my homeowners insurance cover hail damage in Davenport?
+Will my insurance cover hail damage to my roof?

-Should I upgrade to Class 4 shingles after a hail claim in Davenport?
+Should I upgrade to Class 4 shingles in Davenport?

 Wind/hail deductible notice

-Iowa wind and hail deductibles are commonly structured as either flat dollar amounts ($500–$2,500) or percentage-based deductibles (1–5% of dwelling coverage).
-Most Scott County homeowners carry a separate wind/hail deductible of 1–2% of their dwelling coverage limit.
-On a home insured for $350,000 at a 2% deductible rate, the out-of-pocket cost before insurance coverage begins is $7,000.
+In Iowa, wind and hail deductibles are commonly structured as either flat dollar amounts or percentage-based deductibles, typically ranging from 1–5% of the dwelling coverage limit.
+Most Scott County homeowners carry a separate wind/hail deductible of 1–2% of dwelling coverage; on a home insured for $162,900 at 2%, the out-of-pocket deductible would be $3,258.

 Full 10-step claim guide for Davenport